 These chewy brownies are based on a recipe from the March/April 2010 issue of Cook’s Illustrated, where CI claims that the key to making brownies with a “box brownie” texture is to get the ratio of saturated to unsaturated fat just right.
-To do that, they use a mixture of butter and oil, unsweetened chocolate and egg yolks.
+To get the chewiest brownies, they use a mixture of butter and oil, unsweetened chocolate and egg yolks.

 The article itself is pretty fascinating, and if you can get your hands on the March/April 2010 issue it’s worth a read.
 But for now I’m just posting the recipe as I made it which is a smaller 8 inch pan version.
 This batch was better than any batch I’ve made in the past (though I didn’t get a flaky top) and it might have to do with the fact I used a high end (Callebaut Dutch) cocoa powder.
 Not that using expensive Dutch process cocoa powder is always better since it has a drying effect in some recipes, but in this recipe it works perfectly.

-My only complaint is that these are a little on the thin side and I’ve become partial to deep dish type brownies.
+My only complaint is that these are thin and chewy brownies and I’ve become partial to deep dish type brownies.
 They are still great, just thin, and I’m mentioning it in case anyone gets the idea to make them in a 9 inch square pan.
 Don’t bother or they’ll be WAY too thin.
 I recommend sticking with a half batch in an 8 inch pan or using the double version original which is baked in a 9×13.

 - 1 1/2 teaspoons instant espresso powder

 - 1/2 cup plus 2 tablespoons boiling water

 - 1/2 cup plus 2 tablespoons oil coconut oil okay

 - 2 large eggs plus 2 large yolks

 - 1 3/4 cups all-purpose flour (8 3/4 ounces)